H2Sxxa/AnyMirror/README.md

 `config.mcdev.yaml`, `config.mcdev.yml`, `mcdev.yaml`, and `mcdev.yml` in the current directory.

 `--watch-config` hot reloads the config file at runtime.
-Rule changes are applied in place, and runtime components are reloaded at component granularity without restarting the process.
+Rule changes are applied in place, and affected runtime components are restarted inside the same process.
+This keeps the process alive, but reload is still not zero-downtime.

 ### Mode Support